JesusAcuna/Date_Fruit_Classification_Keras/README.md

 ## 4. Setting up the virtual environment

 <p align="justify">
-A virtual environment allows us to manage libraries or dependencies for different projects without having the version compatibility problem by creating isolated virtual environments for them.
+A virtual environment allows us to manage libraries or dependencies for different projects without having version compatibility problem by creating isolated virtual environments for them.
 There are many environments managment systems for python such as conda, pipenv, venv, virtualenv and so on, but for this project I used pipenv.
 </p>

 <p align="justify">
 Next, I'll explain how to install pipenv, and create an environment for a python project.
-Before starting , first we need to install pip, which is a package-management system to install python packages, run these codes in the console.
+Before starting , first we need to install pip, which is a package-management system to install python packages.
+Run these codes in the console.
 </p>

 > For windows: